 Atlantic Canada wows adventurous visitors with astounding natural scenery and fascinating cultural destinations.
 In my view, there are several reasons why Atlantic Canada is special.
-Apart from having a huge list of world-class bucket list places to visit, the feel of the Atlantic region is compellingly unforgettable
+Apart from having a huge list of bucket list of things to do in Atlantic Canada, the feel of the Atlantic region is compellingly unforgettable

 The provinces in Atlantic Canada are:

 - Newfoundland and Labrador

 - Nova Scotia

 A visit to Canada’s Atlantic provinces provides a warm home welcome with lilting accents and ready smiles.
 In Atlantic Canada, you’ll be welcomed like family.
 So come, be a part of it, and I’ll bet that just like me you’ll long to return.
 Here are some interesting facts and amazing places in Atlantic Canada.

 With a glorious coastline, that to the east is protected by a series of barrier islands and with the rich fruit-growing area of the Annapolis Valley well-matched by cultural and historical attractions and traditions, Nova Scotia (or New Scotland) is a must-see.